Our Three Step Process

 Cold leads

-Definition: low intent / unclear need / no timeline / no buying signal yet
+Definition: low intent / unclear need / no timeline / no buying signal yet.

-System action: nurture, not calls
+System action: nurture — not calls.

 Cold leads don’t need pressure.
+They need clarity.

-Never send cold leads to a calendar.
-You’ll burn sales and train your team to hate marketing.
+You’ll burn sales and train the team to hate marketing.

 Warm leads

-Definition: fit + interest, but not urgent / not committed / needs proof
+Definition: fit + interest, but not urgent / not committed / needs proof.

-System action: conversion sequence + light human touch
+System action: conversion sequence + light human touch.

 Hot leads

-Definition: clear intent + timeline + readiness (or a direct request)
+Definition: clear intent + timeline + readiness (or a direct request).

-System action: immediate response + booking path
+System action: immediate response + booking path.

 Hot leads are where speed matters.